braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/push_notifications/customization/advanced_settings.md

 article_title: Push Settings for iOS
 platform: Swift
 page_order: 7
-description: "This reference article covers advanced iOS push notification settings such as alert options, sounds, expiry, and more."
+description: "This reference article covers advanced iOS push notification settings such as alert options, sounds, expiry, and more, for the Swift SDK."
 channel:
   - push

 ---

-# Push settings for iOS
+# Push settings

-When creating a push campaign through the dashboard, click the **Settings** tab on the **Compose** step to view the advanced settings available.
+> When creating a push campaign through the dashboard, click the **Settings** tab on the **Compose** step to view the advanced settings available.

 ![][1]